ManageIQ/manageiq.org/source/blog/2014-06-18-third-tenet-of-open-source.html.md

 That last bit is pretty important.
 Most communities identify their audience as "developers" and "users".
 With ManageIQ, there's a slight difference:

-"ManageIQ includes a policy and orchestration engine for integrating into and automating a wide variety of platforms.
-We are excited to see what administrators and operators might contribute in the form of workflows and integration points to the ManageIQ community."
+>ManageIQ includes a policy and orchestration engine for integrating into and automating a wide variety of platforms.
+We are excited to see what administrators and operators might contribute in the form of workflows and integration points to the ManageIQ community.

 Read the [full blog post](http://tentenet.net/2014/06/19/the-third-tenet-of-open-source-open-source-requires-commitment-welcome-manageiq/).